-So he is lending his support to the latest phase of the Premier League's No Room For Racism initiative by opening up about his experiences so that other children can better understand what racist abuse is when it happens and the harm it can do to people.
+And he has given his support to the Premier League's No Room For Racism initiative by opening up about his experiences so that other children can better understand what racist abuse is when it happens and the harm it can do to people.

 "I was 12-ish," Origi said of the incident in Belgium.
 "We had a game away and one of the parents racially abused me because I was having a good game basically and I was playing against his son."